YouTube Offers Crowdsourced Video Subtitling Tools

 YouTube channel managers can activate the crowdsourced captioning feature on individual videos or across an entire channel.

-To activate fan captions, log into your YouTube account and go to the Creator Studio.
+To activate community contributions, log into your YouTube account and go to the Creator Studio.

 Click on the Settings gear in the top-righthand side of the screen.